 Did you know …

-· A Black woman is 80% more likely to change her natural hair to meet social norms or expectations at work
+- A Black woman is 80% more likely to change her natural hair to meet social norms or expectations at work

-How the CROWN Coalition will enact change
+How the CROWN Act is enacting change